scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
 For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.

+The trust model and certificates provided could be used not only by the SCION control plane, but also other systems and protocols.
 ### Key Properties
 One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures to issue AS certificates.
 There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.